mazedesignhq/maze-serverless-starter/README.md

 for your deployed function(s), so you should be able to test the deployed API via that URL.

 ---

+## Credits

+This starter is greatly inspired by [postlight's starter](https://github.com/postlight/serverless-babel-starter)

 Happy coding!